 In one newspaper article, Mr Parsons claimed he would offer his roulette system for free from a specific date.
 Why?
 Because he claimed he was not happy with the casino’s use of automated card-shuffling machines.
 I emailed Ron requesting the free system, but got no response, as I expected.
-Ron Parsons is obviously great at getting publicity, but there are a lot of gullible reporters around that know nothing about roulette.
-While Ron is great at publicity, his system is no better than any other losing system.
+Ron Parsons appears skilled at getting publicity, but there are a lot of gullible reporters around that know nothing about roulette.

 Say if you start with $10 and bet on red.
 If you win, you will get back $20, and then bet the entire $20 on red.
 The odds are as follows:

 Spin 1: More than 50% chance you will lose the $10

 Spin 2: More than 50% chance you will lose the $20

 Every spin is independent, and a streak is not a streak until it is over so you simply cannot use streaks.
 The only way Ron’s system could possibly work is if after something like 10 reds in a row, the odds of red or black spinning next were any different.
 However, even if you have 100 reds or blacks in a row, the odds of red or black spinning next are exactly the same – this is very well known to professional players, but not so much to amateur gamblers.
 See the Truth about Roulette at my site.
 Without a doubt, Ron does not understand roulette – he is obviously a system seller before a player.
 He is attempting to beat roulette with a typical gambler’s fallacy.
 He would no doubt know his system is not a long term winner, but he has manipulated media into believing otherwise.